rtarun/stellar-parameters-inference/photometric-light-curves-rfr.md

 - Fast and easy to interpret
 - good at handling tabular data with numerical features, or categorical features with fewer than hundreds of categories.
 - Unlike linear models, random forests are able to capture non-linear interaction between the features and the target.
+- During model construction process, the relative importance of each feature is naturally and automatically measured, since a subset of features are exluded as splitting parameters in each non-terminal node of the tree.

+Optimizing models:
+- Forward Feature selection
+- Tuning model parameters

 Tuning parameters for RFR:
 1. ntree: total number of decision trees used to construct the forest; here, 5 (rule of thumb)